Get Access to Autodesk 3ds Max Indie Software with Affordable Prices

 3ds Max Indie has all of the same features and capabilities as the full version, including the integrated Arnold renderer.

-If the contracting company has contracted you to deliver a specific digital product (such as a model or rendered frame) that is valued less than USD* $100,000, you may use 3ds Max Indie.
+If the contracting company has contracted you to deliver a specific digital product (such as a model or rendered frame) that is valued less than $100,000 USD*, you may use 3ds Max Indie.

 However, if that company has hired you for your time to work on a project, a full commercial license would have to be purchased for the duration that you are working on the project.